10x Visium spatial transcriptomics

 Sequencing:

-• 10X recommends 50k reads per tissue covered spot.
+10X recommends 25k-50k reads per tissue covered spot, depending upon the system used.

-• If the tissue has ~80% coverage per spot, 4k spots covered x 50k reads = 200M cDNA reads per section.
+For example, if using Visium FF, and the tissue has ~80% coverage per spot, 4k spots covered x 50k reads = 200M cDNA reads per section are needed.

-• Minimum sequencing requires 28nt for read1 reading the spot barcode and UMI, 2 10nt index reads, and 90nt cDNA reads in read 2 for FF, 50nt for FFPE.
+Minimum sequencing requires 28nt for read1 reading the spot barcode and UMI, 2 10nt index reads, and 90nt-150nt cDNA reads in read 2 for FF, 50nt for FFPE.
 Reads shorter than recommended length are not offered as they can lead to decreased application performance.

 Costs: